milospjanic/HCASMCeQTLviewer/README.md

 # HCASMCeQTLviewer

-HCASMCeQTLviewer is a combined bash/R/awk script to view eQTL box/dot plots for a specific gene/SNP eQTL assocoation in human coronary artery smooth muscle cells, one of the crucial cell types that are involved in atherosclerotic process of the blood vessel.
+HCASMCeQTLviewer is a combined bash/R/awk script to view eQTL box/dot plots for a specific gene/SNP eQTL association in human coronary artery smooth muscle cells, one of the crucial cell types that are involved in atherosclerotic process of the blood vessel.

 HCASMCeQTLviewer can be used to quicky check and graph the **directionality of SNP-gene association** in human coronary artery smooth muscle cells.